 The Company has indefinite-lived intangible assets which consist primarily of the intangible value related to trade names which are reviewed for impairment at least annually.
-These indefinite-lived intangible assets had a carrying value of \$34.3 million and \$26.0 million as of March 31, 2008 and December 31, 2007, respectively.
-The increase in indefinite-lived intangible assets in the first quarter of 2008 was due primarily to the intangible value related to trade names resulting from purchase accounting adjustments for the Company's 2007 acquisition of AMG.
+These indefinite-lived intangible assets had a carrying value of \$34.3 million and \$26.0 million as of June 30, 2008 and December 31, 2007, respectively.
+The increase in indefinite-lived intangible assets during 2008 was due primarily to the intangible value related to trade names resulting from purchase accounting adjustments for the Company's 2007 acquisition of AMG.